Second Kenyan minister charged with inciting violence

 Earlier this month, President Mwai Kibaki sacked Assistant Livestock Minister Dhadho Godana who was accused of inciting violence in a dispute over land and water in Kenya’s coastal region in which over 100 people have been killed.

+“Everybody has been for the last four years saying ‘never again’ and now five months to the elections you hear such terrible comments.
+You have to worry,” Kibunjia said.

-Waititu, who is running for governor of Nairobi, was bound to lose his position as assistant minister under the terms of a new constitution enacted in 2010.
+Waititu, who is running for governor of Nairobi, could lose his position as assistant minister under the terms of a new constitution enacted in 2010.

-The constitution requires ministers to resign when they are charged with serious crimes, a measure designed to end decades of impunity.
+The constitution requires ministers to resign when they are charged with serious crimes, designed to end decades of impunity when politicians charged with serious crimes would carry on in office.